Shanzhai: Origin

-The term shanzhai was first used for its literal meaning, which referred to defensible mountain forts and strongholds, usually in areas on the outer reaches of imperial government control.
-During the Song dynasty (960–1279), shanzhai came to describe groups of bandits who opposed and evaded the corrupt authorities to perform deeds they saw as justified.
+The term shanzhai was first used for its literal meaning, which referred to defensible mountain forts and strongholds, usually controlled by illegal regimes such as bandits, brigands, highwaymen, pirates, warlords, etc. During the Song dynasty (960–1279), shanzhai came to describe groups of bandits who opposed and evaded the corrupt authorities to perform deeds they saw as justified.
 One of the most well known uses of shanzhai in this way is in the story Water Margin.

-Shanzhai goods are often regarded as rebelling against the established commercial market, adopting the spirit of opposition and individuality that the term was originally associated with during the Song dynasty.
+"Shanzhai goods" originally literally means goods made in a mountain fortress by bandits, brigands, highwaymen, pirates, warlords, etc, similar to "pirate goods" in English.
+In contemporary usage, Shanzhai goods are often regarded as rebelling against the established commercial market, adopting the spirit of opposition and individuality that the term was originally associated with during the Song dynasty.
 Some shanzhai products are created with the intent to deceive buyers, although others are created with features not included in their respective authentic counterparts, or are created out of jest or parody (such as the CCSTV New Year's Gala).
 Unlike counterfeiters, producers of shanzhai goods typically do not conceal the nature of their product and purchasers are generally aware of the true nature of the goods.

 Products

 Typical shanzhai products include imitators of high-end electronics and fashion products that imitate the visual appearance and function of leading brands.

 During the early-2000s, early instances of shanzhai production began, mostly with simple counterfeiting of electronic goods including DVD and MP3 players in cities such as those in the Pearl River Delta.

 In the mid-2000s, more advanced products such as smartphones were being created, with varying levels of skill and quality, leading to the term shanzhai being applied to counterfeit goods.
+Shanzhai mobile phone production contributed to widespread access to inexpensive mobile phones in China.
 By the end of 2006, it is estimated that shanzhai mobile phone manufacturers accounted for around 30 percent of the domestic phone market in China.

 In 2009, it was reported that shanzhai mobile phones could be sold for about $100 to $150 USD, while production costs were only about US$20.

 In 2010, the Financial Times estimated that shanzhai phones accounted for about 20 percent of the global 2G mobile phone market.
 Demand for these 2G-era shanzhai mobile phones was not only in China, but particularly in developing countries in Asia, Africa, and Latin America as well.

 An example of an imitation phone, with the phone being an imitation Nokia N97 with an iPhone OS 3-like user interface.

 The prevalence of shanzhai phones is usually attributed to their low price, multi-functional performance, and imitations of trendy mobile phone design.
 Although shanzhai companies do not use branding as a marketing strategy, they are known for their flexibility of design to meet specific market needs.